International Criminal Court: Nongovernmental organisations

 The NGOs that work under the CICC do not normally pursue agendas exclusive to the work of the Court, rather they may work for broader causes, such as general human rights issues, victims' rights, gender rights, rule of law, conflict mediation, and peace.
 The CICC coordinates their efforts to improve the efficiency of NGOs' contributions to the Court and to pool their influence on major common issues.
-From the ICC side, it has been useful to have the CICC channel NGO contacts with the Court so that its officials do not have to interact individually with thousands of separate organizations.
+From the ICC side, it has been useful to have the CICC channel NGO contacts with the Court so that its officials do not have to interact individually with thousands of separate organisations.

 NGOs have been crucial to the evolution of the ICC, as they assisted in the creation of the normative climate that urged states to seriously consider the Court's formation.
 Their legal experts helped shape the Statute, while their lobbying efforts built support for it.
 They advocate Statute ratification globally and work at expert and political levels within member states for passage of necessary domestic legislation.
 NGOs are greatly represented at meetings for the Assembly of States Parties, and they use the ASP meetings to press for decisions promoting their priorities.
 Many of these NGOs have reasonable access to important officials at the ICC because of their involvement during the Statute process.
 They are engaged in monitoring, commenting upon, and assisting in the ICC's activities.

 The ICC often depends on NGOs to interact with local populations.
 The Registry Public Information Office personnel and Victims Participation and Reparations Section officials hold seminars for local leaders, professionals and the media to spread the word about the Court.
-These are the kinds of events that are often hosted or organized by local NGOs.
-Because there can be challenges with determining which of these NGOs are legitimate, CICC regional representatives often have the ability to help screen and identify trustworthy organizations.
+These are the kinds of events that are often hosted or organised by local NGOs.
+Because there can be challenges with determining which of these NGOs are legitimate, CICC regional representatives often have the ability to help screen and identify trustworthy organisations.